pgalias/train-ticket-machine/README.md

 ### Prerequisites

-To use this project there is `npm` or `yarn` packages managers needed.
+To use this project there is `yarn` package manager needed.

 ### Installation

-To install all dependencies just run `yarn` or `npm i` command.
+To install all dependencies just run `yarn` command.

 ### Available commands